Frequently Asked Questions

 In-person tutoring sessions are conducted in mutually-agreeable locations such as libraries, schools, and bookstores.
 We do not usually meet students in the home, mainly due to the many distractions (television, pets, siblings, etc.) which may inhibit the student's full concentration.
 However, in-home tutoring is considered on a case-by-case basis in order to accommodate the needs of the student and student's family.
 Whenever tutoring is conducted in the home, a parent must remain on premises.

 Some students prefer to meet the tutor online tutoring using our shared whiteboard with audio/visual link.
-This is a great option if the student is home-bound, or needs as little as 15 minutes of assistance at a time.
+This is a great option if the student is home-bound, or needs as little as 15 minutes (K-6) or 30 minutes (7-college) of assistance at a time.
 Students can also choose to meet our tutors in person on some days, and remotely other days.

 How and when are payments expected?

-We accept payment via cash, check, or credit card.
+We accept payment via cash, check, PayPal, and all credit cards.
 All payments should be made directly to the Brainiac Tutoring rather than to the tutor.
 Checks made should be mailed to our office address so that the tutor can focus exclusively on helping the student and not on financial arrangements.
 We also accept all major credit cards.
 We ask that the first two hours be pre-paid.
 After that, you will receive a monthly invoice via email.
 Payments are considered past due on the 10th of the month following the month during which services are provided.
-Make a payment now.

 Does Brainiac Tutoring offer group tutoring?